Yvan-DeSouza/Chess-game-Analysis/README.md

 🌟 Future Work

-Fix the heatmap generation issue (convert set to list).

 Build ML models to predict game outcomes based on player rating, level, and opening.

 Create interactive dashboards using Plotly or Dash.